-If you work in an office space or lack a window in your room at home, chances are your only light is the overhead fluorescent bulbs or incandescent lighting.
-Lack of windows and exposure to sunlight can be bad for humans as well as plants but finding plants to brighten your cubicle or windowless room may be just the touch of outdoors needed to perk you up.
+If you work in an office space or lack a window in your room at home, chances are your only lights are the overhead fluorescent bulbs or incandescent lighting.
+Lack of windows and exposure to sunlight can be bad for humans as well as plants, but finding plants to brighten your cubicle or windowless room may be just the touch of outdoors needed to perk you up.
 There are many plants for windowless rooms that will thrive in artificial light.
 Let’s take a look at a few good options.

 Choosing Plants for a Windowless Room